It's Possible to Grow on Your Own, but It's Better With a Team

 Articles and studies by business experts normally inspire me and get me thinking.
-I recently read an article that motivated my words today, given by professor Vicente Falconi.
+Such was the case after I read an article by Professor Vicente Falconi.

-This important industry figure has worked on numerous issues related to the earnings and permanence of major companies, and caused me to consider how people develop themselves and think professionally at ClearSale.
+This important industry figure has worked on numerous issues related to the earnings and permanence of major companies, and it caused me to consider how people develop personally and professionally at ClearSale.

-I believe the reason for this is simple - when the personal and professional develop together, life goals make more sense within the organization, delivering excellent results in a way that is more natural.
-It is clear to us that our professional side is an important component of who we are, and looking at the professional side in isolation can seriously impact results and quality of life.
+I believe the reason for our success is simple: When employees can develop their personal and professional lives together, their life goals make more sense and they can deliver excellent, natural results.
+Clearly, our professional side is an important component of each of us as people, but looking only at the professional side can seriously (and negatively) impact results and quality of life.

-The issue is not limited to disruptive business environments such as ping-pong tables, decompression rooms, flex time or benefits such as taking your pet or child to work.
-This format is criticized by some opinion leaders who believe people lose "working time" by enjoying these activities.
+Some companies address the personal side through such disruptive business environments as ping-pong tables, decompression rooms, flex time, or benefits like taking your pet or child to work.
+Some thought leaders criticize this format because they believe their employees lose working time by enjoying these activities.

-At times like this a phenomenon similar to what Sigmund Freud described in his theory of the division of the human psyche, or relaxation of the superego (the unconscious in action).
-That part of our brain operates as an internal moral compass, which when the brain is more relaxed, is capable of combining elements that we had, but were not consciously aware of, producing new ideas based on our brain's database.
+Why does this happen?
+It's a phenomenon similar to what Sigmund Freud described in his theory of the division of the human psyche, or relaxation of the superego (the unconscious in action).
+That part of our brain operates as an internal moral compass, but when that area of the brain is more relaxed, it can combine elements that we had -- but were not consciously aware of -- to produce new ideas based on our brain's database.

-It is this type of mindset that enables ClearSale and other companies to deliver significant results and surpass its targets even in crisis years, such as in 2016.
-Valuing the human side of its team, with active education and training management that is always willing to listen and trade experiences to be able to extract individual growth from each and every one of us to ensure the collective victory.
+It's this mindset that lets ClearSale and other companies deliver significant results and surpass its targets even in crisis years, such as in 2016.
+We value the human side of our team, making sure we offer education and management that helps extract individual growth from each and every one of us to ensure the collective victory.

-This is the high point of this reflection, as we believe we can demand a lot from people in the work environment.
-We suggest aggressive targets and demand accountability and high-level results, while never excluding or harming people's personal lives.
-If you do not understand a person's life context, you may lose the opportunity to explore a more refined and dedicated side of his/her talent.
+Because of our dedication to well-rounded employee development, we believe we can ask a lot of people in the work environment.
+We suggest aggressive targets and demand accountability and high-level results, but we are conscious to never exclude or harm people's personal lives.
+We understand that if you don't understand a person's life context, you may lose the opportunity to explore a more refined and dedicated side of their talent.

-There is a thin line between freedom and accountability, and this must be respected if a company wants to pursue its path and create a history as a company that is here to stay.
-Issues such as a clear mission, vision and values, inside-out management and creating not only value, but people with values, may be the perfect chemistry to make your company more than just a source of financial revenue.
+There's a thin line between freedom and accountability.
+A company must respect this if they want to pursue their path and create a history as a company that's here to stay.
+Issues like having a clear mission; establishing vision and values; managing from the inside out; and creating not only value, but also people with values may be the perfect combination to make your company more than just a source of financial revenue.